 After the call, make a quick summary of the conversation.
 We post them to Google Docs and drop a snippet into Slack so the whole team can scan them.
 Then we have a follow-on call to review.

 That’s it.
 Just email your last ten sign ups and invite them on a call.

 It is *that* simple.
-If you take our free SaaS concierge onboarding course, it will help you do it more efficiently and effectively, which will dramatically increase your conversions to paying customers.
+It will help you do it more efficiently and effectively, which will dramatically increase your conversions to paying customers.

 But to be honest, if you get 10 users on the phone and genuinely try to help them achieve their goals… it’s almost impossible not to see results, so experiment with it this week.